Additional Terms for Broadband

 Your initial bill for an ongoing service may be for more than one billing period to align with the billing cycle.

 In the case of broadband orders (new or migration) we consider one of the services we are providing is one of arranging for broadband to be installed and as such that service is provided once we have submitted the necessary orders to our circuit suppliers (typically BT plc) to connect your line and they have accepted that order from us.
-This is indicated by a COMMITTED status shown on our order tracking web site.
+This is indicated by a PENDING status shown on our order tracking web site.
 This will usually be within a few hours of placing your order.
 For telecoms service, we consider the service provided at the point we have assigned a number to you which is usually at the point you confirm the order.
 Please bear in mind the service may be provided before the point you happen to start using the service.
 This also applies in the same way to arranging for an installation of a telephone line.